 Main Topic: List of Oil Companies for U.S. Heatwave Names During 2023

 Dear Diary.
 We already have a swath of the United States that is being affected by record heat.
 Though not a heatwave using my criteria, residents of the Midwest and Northeast have been experiencing summerlike temperatures very early in April:

 Given that it is this hot already, it’s time to repost my heatwave criteria for 2022 and update it for 2023.
 This year, as promised, we are going to poke a little fun at oil companies by using their names to name heatwaves.
 Petroleum companies are a big reason why heatwaves have been getting worse year after year for the past forty years, at least, due to carbon pollution from the burning of their products.
 Here is the list that I have come up with for this year.

 Across the United States, if we have the most extreme situation, Heatwave Amoco could last all season with the country not catching any break.
 In that case and all other cases, we will use unused names for 2024.

-Mirroring the Saffir-Simpson scale let’s define a weak or low level category one heat wave as a fairly minor nuisance that can be dealt with using proper precautions and one that is truly deadly, in which you would not want to leave a location with air conditioning to go outside under any circumstances for no more than a few minutes, as a five.
+Mirroring the Saffir-Simpson scale, let’s define a weak or low-level category one heat wave as a fairly minor nuisance that can be dealt with using proper precautions.
+A CAT5 would be one that is truly deadly, in which you would not want to leave a location with air conditioning to go outside under any circumstances for no more than a few minutes.
 What I will do here is roughly define this 1-5 scale and give an example, also using 500 millibar charts.

 1) CAT 1: Low level heat wave.
 Occurs when temperatures and humidity get hot enough to threaten the health of susceptible people over an area at least as large as a medium size state.
 Heat advisories from the National Weather Service will be in place with perhaps a small area of heat warnings.
 Temperatures don’t necessarily have to get as hot as record levels, but humidity levels must be sufficient to produce a heat index above 95°F.